VXSTATS/com.vxstats.qt/README.md

 ```

 ### iOS
-If you want to build for iOS, or you could build it with a iOS specified cmake toolchain (https://github.com/leetal/ios-cmake).
+If you want to build for iOS, or to build with a iOS specified cmake toolchain (https://github.com/leetal/ios-cmake).
 You will find a complete documentation here and can generate native XCode builds.
 ```bash
 # Enable ios build
 set(IOS ON)